SPoVi/My_Python/HackerRank/README.md

     - __Enumerate__: Example of enumerate()

+    - __String validators__:
+        - METHODS: str.isalnum(), str.isalpha(), str.isdigit(), str.isupper(), str.islower()
-    - __String validators__: METHODS.
-You are given a string S.Your task is to find out if the string contains: alphanumeric characters, alphabetical characters, digits, lowercase and uppercase characters.
+        - You are given a string S.Your task is to find out if the string contains: alphanumeric characters, alphabetical characters, digits, lowercase and uppercase characters.
 INTERESINTG SOLUTION USING LIST COMPREHENSION

+    - __Text alignment__:
+        - METHODS:

 - __Tuples__: